|

 Note 90 day rules still apply for taking passengers.

-flight?
+So, until 1st October 2026, what happens if you find you do not have the 12 hours or perhaps the 12 take offs and landings before your intended p1 flight?
 If you haven't got this, do NOT go flying as p1.
-You can make up the hours or take offs and landings with an instructor, or if that would be expensive due to the hours needed, simply have a LAPL Proficiency Check with a flight examiner, and then you do not need to worry about LAPL validity for the next 2 years.
+You can make up the hours or take offs and landings with an instructor, or if that would be expensive due to the hours needed, simply have a LAPL Proficiency Check with a flight examiner, and then you do not need to worry about LAPL validity for the next 2 years, except you MUST see an examiner to convert to a proper rating before Oct 1st 2026.
+NB: From 1st October 2026, rolling validity will not exist, and if the licence has not had a proper rating written in by an examiner prior to that date, the LAPL will not be valid any more, and the pilot cannot fly without passing a proficiency check (a flight test) with an examiner.

 -